Periodontal disease is a serious infection under your gum line.

-ARESTIN® (minocycline hydrochloride) is an antibiotic that kills the bacteria that cause the infection.
+ARESTIN® (minocycline hydrochloride) is an antibiotic that kills bacteria that cause periodontal infection.

 - It is placed directly in the infected areas, or ”pockets,” in your gums.

-- It is a site-specific treatment, so it is not the type of treatment to be considered when the periodontal disease is generalized.
-Generalized cases may be best treated with an oral antibiotic instead of a site specific one.
+- It is a site-specific treatment, so it is not a type of treatment to be considered when the periodontal disease is generalized.
+Generalized cases are treated best with an oral antibiotic instead of a site specific one.

 - It starts working quickly, right at the source of infection, and keeps fighting bacteria long after you leave the dental office.
 1,2

-- It fights infection and inflammation for 30 days,2 and provides significantly better results than scaling and root planning alone for up to 90 days.3
+- It fights infection and inflammation for 30 days,2 and provides significantly better results than scaling and root planning alone would, as many as 90 days after.3

-- It is 60 percent effective after three tries, while most of our other treatment options have success rates of 95 percent.
+- It is 60 percent effective after three tries, while most other treatment options have success rates of 95 percent.